SAP-samples/cloud-btp-cli-api-codejam/exercises/01-installing/README.md

 The script will also add the local `bin/` directory to your PATH but you'll need to restart the terminal (getting a new shell session) to have that take effect.

 👉 So do that now.
-Close the current shell session with either `exit`, or pressing `Ctrl-D`.
+Close the current shell session with either `exit`, or pressing <kbd>Ctrl-D</kbd>.
 Then start a new terminal like you did before with menu path `Terminal -> New Terminal`.

 ### Make a first call to the btp CLI